Business Email Compromise (BEC) Attacks and Countermeasures

 Introduction

-Recently the WithSecure Incident Response team has identified an increase on the number of cases related with Business email compromise (BEC), this type of attack the threat actor uses social engineering techniques, such as phishing emails, to trick users into compromising their accounts and leveraging that to compromise high-value assets, or even impersonating the user and uses that to request fraudulent changes on bank details.
+Recently, the WithSecure Incident Response teams identified an increase in the number of cases related to Business Email Compromise (BEC).
+This type of attack by threat actors uses social engineering techniques, such as phishing emails, to trick users into compromising their accounts and leveraging that to compromise high-value assets, or even impersonating the user.
+It then requests fraudulent changes on bank details.
 In most cases, the threat targets specific individuals within organizations and shares personalized emails with the intended victim.

 Business Email Compromise

 Business email compromise often starts with threat actors sending phishing emails to the target, most likely targeting high-value or privileged users.
 Once the victim clicks on the link, the threat actor tries to steal the credentials, and in more advanced phishing campaigns, the threat actors use a proxy connection to steal the token, even if the victim has MFA (multi-factor authentication) enabled.
-This is done in real-time, meaning all traffic from the victim to the target application such as Microsoft 365 goes through the threat actor’s proxy, and the adversary can steal the access token to authenticate on behalf of the victim (This technique is detailed in the advisory in the middle section below.).
+This is done in real-time, meaning all traffic from the victim to the target application, such as Microsoft 365, goes through the threat actor’s proxy, meaning the adversary can steal the access token to authenticate on behalf of the victim (This technique is detailed in tmore detail below).

-The threat actors use personalized email messages that do not contain any malicious files.
+Threat actors use personalized email messages that do not contain any malicious files.
 Instead, they include a clean link that points to the threat actor’s newly built infrastructure.
-Since this infrastructure is relatively new, and none of the threat intelligence or other detection mechanisms will flag it as malicious, it makes the business email compromise quite difficult to detect.
+As this infrastructure is relatively new, and no threat intelligence or other detection mechanisms will flag it as malicious, it makes the BEC quite difficult to detect.

 Once the threat actors successfully compromise one or two users, they then try to initiate another phishing campaign internally to compromise an additional set of users within the organization or the partner organization.
 The likelihood of success is higher since the emails originate from known users or organizations.